PRDX6

 Peroxiredoxin-6 is a protein that in humans is encoded by the PRDX6 gene.
 It is a member of the peroxiredoxin family of antioxidant enzymes.
+Peroxiredoxin 6 is widely distributed in several organs, especially the lungs.

 Function

 The protein encoded by this gene is a member of the thiol-specific antioxidant protein family.
 This protein is a bifunctional enzyme with two distinct active sites.
 It is involved in redox regulation of the cell; it can reduce H(2)O(2) and short chain organic, fatty acid, and phospholipid hydroperoxides.
 It may play a role in the regulation of phospholipid turnover as well as in protection against oxidative injury.